danpeirce/photogate-box-ssd1306term/README.md

 ### Gate mode

 The Gate mode times the duration from falling edge to rising edge.
-Currently this mode runs once and returns to the mode selection state with the time displayed in window 2.

 ### Picket Fence 1

 This mode measures the duration between the first falling edge (the trigger point) and each of eight subsequent falling edges.
+Once triggered the display shows approximate running time until eight edges have been captured.
-None of the times are displayed until they have all been recorded.
-The display will then continuously cycle through and display each time.
+Once the times have been captured one can cycle through the times with the mode cycle button.
+The select/start/stop button will allow the timer to watch for a new trigger.

 ## State Transition Diagram